Collège de Bouéni

-The College de Bouéni is a secondary education, located in the town of Bouéni in Mayotte.
+The College de Bouéni is a secondary school, located in the town of Bouéni in Mayotte.

 History

 The College of Bouéni is a secondary education located in the town of Bouéni in Mayotte, it is historically known as the first college built in the town, it has been more than 20 years that the inhabitants of the town of Bouéni have been waiting for this college, it is in 2017 that the Ministry of Overseas, Ericka Bareigts, lays the first stone of the future college of Bouéni.